timboudreau/scamper/README.md

 In other situations, you may need to make sure SCTP support is compiled into your OS kernel.

+If you use the BSON support (i.e. you want to pass POJOs as messages), those classes will need to be serializable/deserializable by Jackson.

 Writing A Server
 ----------------